 - Click on “Back up now”

-Switch on your new iPhone and follow the instructions.
+Turn on and set up your new iPhone over a Wi-Fi connection.
 You can read more about how to set up a new iPhone from the Apple support article.

 You’ll be asked whether you want to set up your iPhone as a new device or restore it from a backup.
 If you choose the latter option, select either “restore from iCloud” or “restore from Mac or PC” and follow the instructions to get the data onto your new iPhone.